-Question for Attorney Carbone: Can I Sue the Rental Property Owner for My Accident?
+Question for Jersey City Attorney Carbone: Can I Sue the Rental Property Owner for My Accident?

 Question: I had rented a shore house for a long three-day weekend with a few college friends of mine.
 The owner had warned us beforehand not to go into the basement because the stairs were not in the best condition.
 But the stairs seemed fine to us and, not heeding his warning, we went into the basement anyway.
 While I was climbing down, my foot caught on the broken step and I tumbled down, breaking my leg in three places.
 Can I sue the property owner?